Open Menu Close Menu Open Search Close Search

 Tufts in Annecy courses

 Each CILFA course that is taken through Tufts in Annecy is the equivalent of one Tufts course (usually 3 or 4 semester hours of credit at other universities).
 All CILFA teachers have graduated from French universities and are qualified teachers of French as a Foreign Language (FLE).
 French language instruction is offered to students at all levels, beginner through advanced.
-However, Tufts credit is awarded only to students enrolled in levels equivalent to French 1 through 4 at Tufts University.
+However, Tufts credit is awarded only to students enrolled in levels equivalent to French 1 through 4 or 121/122 at Tufts University.
 Level is determined by placement test, regardless of the number of years of previous language study.
 A description of the French Levels at Tufts can be accessed

 French 1: Elementary French I